-Polyesters are long chain synthetic polymers that have ester linkages.
+- Polyesters are long chain synthetic polymers that have ester linkages.
 Polyester materials are used as fibres, plastics and films, in composites and elastomers, and as coatings.
 They are truly versatile materials.
-PET bottles are today one of the most popular uses of polyesters.

-Polyethylene (IUPAC name: polyethene) is the most widely used plastic.
-It is primarily used in packaging.

-Polypropylene has a wide variety of applications in packaging, containers, car components, lab equipment, textiles, stationery, etc.

-PVC (polyvinyl chloride) is widely used in construction because it is durable, cheap and easily manipulated.
-It often replaces rubber and can be made softer and more flexible by the addition of plasticizers.
-In this form, it is used in clothing and upholstery, electrical cable insulation, inflatable products.

-Polystyrene is one of the most widely used plastics, for example, in disposable cutlery, CD and DVD cases, packaging, and foam drink cups.
+PET bottles are today one of the most popular uses of polyesters. - Polyethylene (IUPAC name: polyethene) is the most widely used plastic.
+It is primarily used in packaging. - Polypropylene has a wide variety of applications in packaging, containers, car components, lab equipment, textiles, stationery, etc. - PVC (polyvinyl chloride) is widely used in construction because it is durable, cheap and easily manipulated.
+It often replaces rubber and can be made softer and more flexible by the addition of plasticisers.
+In this form, it is used in clothing and upholstery, electrical cable insulation, inflatable products. - Polystyrene is one of the most widely used plastics, for example, in disposable cutlery, CD and DVD cases, packaging, and foam drink cups.
 Since polystyrene cannot be biodegraded by microorganisms, it can cause pollution of the environment but fortunately, it can be recycled.

+brace: supporto breast implant: protesi al seno

+cookware: pentola e padella

+coating: rivestimento cutlery: posate disposable: monouso

+foam: schiuma plasticiser: plastificante stationery: cancelleria stretchy: elastico threat: minaccia upholstery: federa woven: tessuto wrinkle: piega

-Polyester fabrics and fibres are extremely strong, very durable, resistant to most chemicals, wrinkle-resistant, and can be easily washed and dried.
+- Polyester fabrics and fibres are extremely strong, very durable, resistant to most chemicals, wrinkle-resistant, and can be easily washed and dried.
 Microfibers are polyesters.
 Being extremely small, they are great for absorbing water, very flexible, soft to the touch and durable.
 They can be tightly woven so that the wind, rain and cold do not easily penetrate them.
-They also allow perspiration to pass through them.

-Nylon was the first commercially successful synthetic polymer.
+They also allow perspiration to pass through them. - Nylon was the first commercially successful synthetic polymer.
 It replaced silk in many applications, now it is used in fabrics, carpets and ropes.
-Polyurethane is very similar to nylon but softer and more elastic and is used as a substitute for rubber and in elastic and Lycra.

-Rubber can be found in nature but it can also be synthesized by man.
+Polyurethane is very similar to nylon but softer and more elastic and is used as a substitute for rubber and in elastic and Lycra. - Rubber can be found in nature but it can also be synthesized by man.
 Synthetic rubber is preferable to natural rubber because, thanks to the process of vulcanisation (by which the rubber is heated in the presence of sulphur), it has better flexibility, elasticity and durability.
 Being waterproof, stretchy, and a good insulator, neoprene is a synthetic rubber used in a wide variety of applications, among which electrical insulation, car belts, scuba diving suits and orthopaedic braces.
-Silicone (not to be confused with the chemical element to allow: to let brace: support breast implant: prosthesis to correct the size or form of a woman's breast cookware: pots and pans coating: covering cutlery: knives and forks disposable: not reusable to enable: to support foam: plastic in a spongy form hence: that is the reason for plasticiser: a chemical added, especially to rubbers and resins to impart flexibility and workability range: variety referred to as: called stationery: materials for writing stretchy: elastic threat: menace, danger upholstery: materials used to fill cushions, armchairs, etc. woven: knitted wrinkle: fold silicon), heat-resistant and rubberlike, has a variety of forms and uses: in sealants, adhesives, lubricants, cookware, medicine (e.g. breast implants).
+Silicone (not to be confused with the chemical element silicon), heat-resistant and rubberlike, has a variety of forms and uses: in sealants, adhesives, lubricants, cookware, medicine (e.g. breast implants).